ArnoChenFx/Arnold-OSL/README.md

 Create a system environment variable ARNOLD_PLUGIN_PATH which points to the folder of OSL.

-Houdini can create the ARNOLD_PLUGIN_PATH variable in houdini.env
+Houdini: Create the ARNOLD_PLUGIN_PATH variable in houdini.env